 Uriah Heep (David Copperfield)

 I remember my grandfather telling me as a child that Charles Dickens was the most inventive and brutal writer in the English language when it came to writing villain downfalls.
 Uriah Heep is truly repulsive, writhing, sneaky, and awful.
 He protests that he is a “‘umble servant”, while exploiting the vulnerable and robbing everyone blind (not to mention that he still lives with his mother…).
 In the end, Mr Micawber outsmarts him, proving what a thieving bastard he is; Heep is forced to make reparations, he loses the position he connived to attain, and later he ends up in a god-awful Victorian prison.
-The whole downfall is, of course, beautifully written (my
+The whole downfall is, of course, beautifully written (and you can read the rest of my

-love letter to Dickens review of David Copperfield was published just this week – read it here!).
+love letter to Dickens review of David Copperfield here).

 Humbert Humbert (Lolita)

 Technically, in the case of Nabokov’s Lolita, the villain was also the protagonist, but it was still really satisfying to see the disgusting Humbert Humbert get what was coming to him.
 After obsessively manipulating and abusing Lolita throughout her teenage years, she runs off with another man, leaving Humbert heartbroken and devastated.
 His grief (sharpened by news of Lolita’s pregnancy to her new lover) leads him to seek out and kill the man he believes “took” Lolita from him, and that crime lands him in jail.
 He dies awaiting trial.
 A miserable end for a miserable man, and it feels so good!